isomerpages/singapore-customs-cms/_eservices/customs-sg-web-application.md

 **2.** **Can I declare and pay the taxes for all my overseas purchases which I am bringing back to Singapore in one declaration?**

-Yes, you can declare and pay the duty and/or GST for all your overseas purchases in one declaration.
+Yes you can.
+However, you must declare and pay the duty and/or GST for all your overseas purchases in one declaration.

 **3.** **Must I print the receipt for inspection at the checkpoint?**